Main entrance and musical fountain, Citygate Outlets

 Citygate Outlets Level 2 Arcade provides a link to Novotel Citygate Hotel

 OPENING HOURS – Most shops open from 11am until 10pm or 10-30pm daily.
 See website for details of opening hours of individual shops and food outlets.
 Food Republic food court open 9-30am to 10pm daily.
-Spa open 11-30am to 9pm daily, Cinema box office open 11am to 10pm daily.
+Spa open 11-30am to 9pm daily.

 There is also a frequent cross-border coach service from Citygate to via Hunggang to Kingkey Banner Centre in Shenzhen, operated by Eternal East.